2.2 New Sequence of Play

 The HQ and supply system that players need to organize and manage effectively are critical to OCS and I want the administrative side of those things to change as little as possible, since it is a core game mechanic.
 However, I don’t want it to be as easy to disrupt the other guy’s HQs and supply network as it often is in OCS RAW, especially the east front titles.
 In those players frequently find themselves “telling off” entire maneuver force armies to guard and garrison every important position in their “backfield”, lest deep enemy penetrations simply overrun HQs and supplies and win the war effortlessly in that manner.

 The game’s phasing strongly encourages this, along with its lack of normal zones of control (replaced in later editions of the rules with involved restrictions on “truck movement” near enemy forces).
 Forces get to move and fight repeatedly before the enemy can move a muscle, and this means all backfield locations can be reached by a sufficiently dedicated drive.
-While defense in depth and reserves should still matter, armies should not fold simply because someone drives behind them, nor should entire armies be forced to garrison every road junction to prevent this.
+While defense in depth and reserves should still matter, armies should not fold simply because someone drives behind them, nor should entire armies be forced to garrison every road junction for weeks at a time tens of miles from the front to prevent this.

 Similarly, the OCS 4.3 very weak ZOCs system makes it infeasible to construct realistic pocket walls for cauldron battles of the type so important on the eastern front.
 Using maps from Glantz, we can see how long the containment lines and exterior fronts were in some of these, and count out the formations used to form them.